rat-pac/rat-pac/doc/installation.rst

 `````````````
 These software packages should be installed before you attempt to build RAT.
 Take note of the version numbers as many of these packages make incompatible changes between releases.

- * [http://proj-clhep.web.cern.ch/proj-clhep/DISTRIBUTION/ CLHEP 2.0.4.5] - Utility Classes for High Energy Physics.
-This package is required by GEANT4.

- * [http://geant4.web.cern.ch/geant4/support/download.shtml GEANT 4.9.3.p01] - Toolkit used by the Monte Carlo simulation.
-When configuring GEANT4, make sure these options are selected:
+ * `GEANT4 9.6.p03 <http://geant4.web.cern.ch/geant4/support/download.shtml>`_ - Toolkit used by the Monte Carlo simulation.
+When running ``cmake`` to configure GEANT4, be sure to use ``-DGEANT4_INSTALL_DATA=YES`` to download the interaction cross-section files (or download them manually).
-    * Copy all headers in one directory
-    * Make static libraries
-    * For using the OpenGL event viewer, enable linking with OpenGL
-    * For nicer visualization with Wired 3/4, enable "Link with ZLIB" to produce compressed HEPREP files, much smaller than normal HEPREP.
-    * Don't forget to download the interaction cross-section files from the GEANT4 site!
-(Below the source code links)

- * [http://root.cern.ch/drupal/content/production-version-526 ROOT 5.26.00] - Used for object serialization and network processors.
-As of revision [467], you must add the --enable-minuit2 option when you run the ROOT ./configure script.
-If installing on Mac OS X 10.5 on 64bit intel, configure with macosx, not macosx64.
-OS X 10.6 requires no special settings.
+ * `ROOT 5.34 <http://root.cern.ch/drupal/content/downloading-root>`_ - Used for object serialization and network processors. (other versions of ROOT 5 are okay too).

 Build Steps
 ```````````